CEA-MetroCarac/PCA-n2v/README.md

 Appropriate data import is necessary before running PCA-n2v.
 MSI data should than be transformed into a matrix (.npy) or better a sparse matrix (.npz) before further processing.
 Keep in mind that the format `float16` is not supported in .npz matrixes.

 For IonTOF systems, we recommend exporting all the data in `.txt` format.
-This creates as many files as are m/z.
+This creates as many files as are selected peaks.
 The function `iontof_to_matrix` has been especially implemented for this purpose.

 For PHI data, we recommend exporting the data as `.tif` images in a dedicated folder.
 Warning: this functions only if the maximum value of pixels is 256, otherwise you might need to split one peak into several peaks.
 The function `tif_to_matrix` performs the task of turning a set of `.tif` images into a matrix.